IoannaAngeli/Chess/README.md

 ![image](https://user-images.githubusercontent.com/58227282/112208677-4a1a9e80-8c21-11eb-86d7-6e1972721ca4.png)

-Find below a prsentation of the chess game on YouTube. https://www.youtube.com/watch?v=bv7WIadsmmQ&ab_channel=IoannaAngeli
+Find below a presentation of the chess game on YouTube. https://www.youtube.com/watch?v=bv7WIadsmmQ&ab_channel=IoannaAngeli

 If you download this code, in order to save and open games, you should change